 The Public Ballot, introduced in 1924, has always been substantially oversubscribed.
 Entry does not automatically entitle applicants to tickets for Wimbledon, but to a place in the draw for tickets.
 It is not possible to request tickets for specific days or courts, as the day and court offered are chosen randomly by a computerised selection process.

-- The closing date for receipt of all completed ballot applications is 31 December 2013.
-This has now closed.
+- The closing date for receipt of all completed ballot applications is 31 December 2014.

 In order to apply for tickets for The Championships, you need to fill in a Public Ballot application form: